ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   It is important to note that Identifier Alignment cannot occur with a message that is not valid per [RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
+   It is important to note that Identifier Alignment cannot occur with a message that is not valid per [RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From field, since in that case

+Gustafsson (ed), et al.    Expires 7 May 2021                   [Page 8]

+Internet-Draft                  DMARCbis                   November 2020

+   there is no reliable way to determine a DMARC policy that applies to the message.
 Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non- compliant cases is outside of the scope of this specification.
    Further discussion of this can be found in Section 6.6.1.

-Gustafsson (ed), et al.    Expires 1 May 2021                   [Page 9]

-Internet-Draft                  DMARCbis                    October 2020

    Each of the underlying authentication technologies that DMARC takes as input yields authenticated domains as their outputs when they